- Admissions Calendar & Audition Schedule

 The audition process itself

-The audition for the TDP department is done in two phases.
-Students first participate in their audition interview, bringing their portfolio with them and having sent the other required materials in advance.
+The interview for the TDP department is done in two phases.
+Students first participate in their interview, bringing their portfolio paperwork with them and having sent the other required materials in advance.

 Have a successful audition